existancepy/blockfish/README.md

 cargo build --manifest-path blockfish-client/Cargo.toml --release --features msgbox
 ```

-Note that on Windows you must have the `.LIB` files for SDL2 and SDL2_ttf placed in the
+Note that on Windows you must have the library files placed in the
 same directory that you run this command in.

-Running Blockfish requires the associated
-`.DLL` files for these depencies.
+Afterwards, a target folder should be created, with a blockfish-client program inside it.
+(Note that the extension differs for different OS)
+Place your library files in the target folder and open the program